 This is a great place for both adults and kids to learn a lot about Polish scientific discoveries, as well as other scientific discoveries of the world.

-Opened in 1928, the Warsaw Zoological Garden covers about 40 hectares (99 acres).
+Opened in 1928, Warsaw Zoo covers about 40 hectares (99 acres).
 It is home to over 4,200 animals representing more than 500 different species.

 The zoo is an accredited member of the European Association of Zoos and Aquaria (EAZA) and the World Association of Zoos and Aquariums (WAZA).